For Family and Caregivers

 Regular medical care

 Patients will have ongoing visits for both counseling and doctor supervision.
 Most visits will be for counseling and the interval will be determined by the treatment team based on dynamic clinician assessment of the patient’s progress and need for support.
-For the first year of treatment, each patient will visit with the doctor on a monthly basis.
-After that, doctor visits will occur every three months unless otherwise indicated.
+Visits with the doctor will vary in frequency based on both time in treatment and clinical need.
+Patients will be seen by the physician no less than every six months while being treated with medication.
 If a patient misses an appointment, they may not be able to refill the medication on time, and may even go into withdrawal, which could be dangerous.
 The patient may be asked to bring the medication container to each visit, and may be asked to give urine samples at the time of the visit.

 Special medical care